 THE DEPARTMENT OF HIGH-THROUGHPUT IMAGING

-Led by Prof. James Johnson, this department seeks to identify novel secreted proteins and peptides that modulate pancreatic beta-cell function and survival using robotic live-cell microscopy and other high-throughput cell physiology approaches.
-The identified proteins and peptides will represent potential targets for disease modifying type 2 diabetes therapy.
+Led by Dr. Jan Nygaard Jensen, this department seeks to identify novel secreted proteins and peptides that modulate anti-diabetic in vitro based assays using robotic live-cell microscopy and other high-throughput cell physiology approaches.